lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 Lady H.'s first full-time job as a data scientist was with a financial fraud detection company where one of her major clients was a giant bank.
 Every two months, this client would provide her with new data for fraud analysis.
 One December afternoon, the office was nearly empty by 5 pm as most of her colleagues were either on vacation or had left earlier.
 Lady H. intended to swiftly complete the client's fraud report using her trained model and then head home.

 However, the new data presented a significantly different fraud detection rate, much lower than usual.
 "Why did this happen?
-It looks unusual, and the client will certainly inquire about it.
-I need to investigate," Lady H. thought.
+It looks unusual, I have to investigate," Lady H. thought.
 Eventually, she discovered that the client had sent her the wrong data, leading to the issue.

-This is just one of data drifting stories.
+This is just one of the data drifting stories.

 ##### About Data Drifting